You may be required to collect and remit sales tax in states across the US depending on your store's location and annual

-If you have economic nexus in a state and need to complete additional steps to charge the correct tax rates, like adding multiple zip codes per region, or a different rate than expected is being used, please contact our support team so that we can look into alternative options for you.
+If you have economic nexus in a state and need to complete additional steps to charge the correct tax rates, like adding multiple zip codes per region, or a different rate than expected is being used, please contact our support team.

 Manually calculate US tax rates

 While our automatic tax calculations work for most merchants, we recognize that there are times where you may need to charge a specific rate due to product type or customer location.
 The process to configure a manual tax rate varies per your eCommerce platform.